mdeguzis/SindenLightgunLinux/README.md

 - [Version Info](Version.md)

 PLEASE NOTE: This is a fork of the original repository, geared towards the Linux beta release!
+Please do not report issues with this setup to the Sinden developers unless you are very sure it's a core issue or bug!

 ## Report bugs